Openbiblio is free open source software and can run on very low cost Web hosts. This could be the lowest cost first option for your library.

 Koha is free, open source (GPL version 3), but is written in Perl, a language that went out of fashion for Web development back in the previous century.
 Koha development started in 1999 when people still used Perl.
 The overall development of Koha is excellent with more features than Openbiblio.
 Koha can use the Zebra indexing software for faster searches.
 Koha could be your next choice when you need more than Openbiblio and are happy to pay for commercial support.

 PMB is library management software written in PHP, a good choice, and originally offered under the GPL, another good choice, but is now under a CEeCILL license, a license specific to the French legal system.
-You would have to look at the license in detail if you are not in France.
+You might look at PMB and the strange license if you are in France.

 The 1.0 version looks good in many ways and has some old ideas built in due to the slow development.
 The developers should have released a 0.7.2 replacement three years ago using the new code and no new features.
 They should be up to 1.2 based on a yearly release of new features.

 1.0 is designed on the basis of not using a framework so that the code is independent of outside suppliers.
-But they use libraries including jquery and Tcpdf, which makes them dependent on outside suppliers.
+But they use libraries including jQuery and Tcpdf, which makes them dependent on outside suppliers.
 If they had selected an open framework, like the previous version of Zend Framework, they could select just the components they need.
 Their development might be faster.
-It is hard to say what would have worked best back when that version of ZF was mainstream.
+It is hard to say what would have worked best back when version 1.0 was started.

 The problem with jQuery is the latest version.
 To get the full features of jQuery and all the jQuery add on modules, you need a recent version of jQuery.
 The most recent versions are monster frameworks competing in the "we do everything" market instead of the traditional jQuery "we do one thing really well" approach. jQuery are also dropping support for important Web browsers for no known reason.
 Why remove support that is already developed and working?